Wild Boar Fell

 You can start the walk from the small parking area at The Thrang, off the B6259.
 It's located just to the south of Mallerstang and Outhgill which is another possible start point, though parking is limited here.
 You could also start from Pendragon Castle, a little further north, as in the video below.

 From the parking area you pick up a section of the Pennine Bridleway to take you south towards Lock Hill.
 Here you turn west to High Dolphinsty where you then turn south to climb to the fell summit.
 You'll pass the wonderful cliffs at The Nab before reaching the 2,323 ft (708 m) summit.
 Here you will find a series of cairns with fantastic views over the Eden Valley and Mallerstang.
 The Howgills, Pennines, the Lake District fells, the Yorkshire Three Peaks can also all be seen and, on a clear day, there is a glimpse of the coast at Morecambe Bay.
 Just to the west of the summit you can take a small detour and visit the pretty Sand Tarn.

 After taking in the views, the route descends to Swarth Fell and Stubbing Rig before crossing the River Eden.
 Around here you will pass the impressive Hell Gill Force, the highest waterfall on the river.
 You then head north along Slade Edge with a riverside section leading you back to Lock Hill and The Thrang.

 If you enjoy this climb then head to the nearby Nine Standards Rigg to extend your walking in the area.
-Here you can enjoy more great views of Cross Fell, Great Dun Fell and the Howgills.
+Here you can enjoy more great views of Cross Fell Walk, Great Dun Fell and the Howgills.

 You could also follow the long distance Pennine Journey north from The Thrang.
 It will take you to the ruins of the 12th century Pendragon Castle and along the river to Kirkby Stephen.